So, You Think You Love Horses?

 |

-[Equine Equipage] Pelham bits are basically leveraged bits but with elements of both a curb and a snaffle bit design.
-They normally have double reins, serving the curb and snaffle elements and by necessity separate rings for the reins.
+[Equine Equipage] Pelham bits are basically leveraged bits but some have elements of both a curb and a snaffle bit designs.
+These normally have double reins, serving the curb and snaffle elements and by necessity separate rings for the reins.
 You can recognize a Pelham by the presence of the curb chain and multiple rings.
-The month piece is variable in both design and function and may be solid or jointed.
+The month piece is variable in both design and function and may be solid (curb only) or jointed (curb and snaffle).
+Certain Pelham designs feature a port on the month piece and others do not.
 Interestingly, Pelhams are not permitted in dressage competition or western riding disciplines.
 I have no experience using one.

 -